Synagogue shooting victims include 2 brothers, husband and wife

 The 11 people killed in the mass shooting at a synagogue in Pittsburgh included a married couple, two brothers and a 97-year-old woman, authorities said Sunday.

-The victims’ names were released Sunday morning by the Allegheny County medical examiners’ office, one day after accused gunman Robert Bowers opened fire during a weekly service at the Tree of Life synagogue in Pittsburgh.
+The victims’ names were released Sunday morning by the Allegheny County medical examiner's office, one day after authorities say Robert Bowers opened fire during a weekly service at the Tree of Life synagogue in Pittsburgh.

-Cecil Rosenthal, 59, and David Rosenthal, 54, both of Squirrel Hill, were brothers, according to Allegheny County Chief Medical Examiner Karl Williams.
-Sylvan Simon, 86, and his wife Bernice Simon, 84, both of Wilkinsburg, were killed in the shooting Saturday morning at the synagogue.
-It was the same place of worship where they wed in December 1956 in a candlelight ceremony, according to Pittsburgh's Tribune-Review.
+Cecil Rosenthal, 59, and David Rosenthal, 54, both of Squirrel Hill, were brothers, said Dr. Karl Williams, the chief medical examiner.
+Sylvan Simon, 86, and his wife, Bernice Simon, 84, both of Wilkinsburg, were killed Saturday morning at same synagogue where they had wed in a candlelight ceremony in December 1956, according to Pittsburgh's Tribune-Review newspaper.

 The youngest victim was David Rosenthal.
 The oldest was Rose Mallinger, 97.